WheteThunger/MonumentAddons/CustomAddons.md

   - Type: `System.Action<UnityEngine.Component, JObject>`
     - `UnityEngine.Component` -- The object that you returned in the `"Spawn"` method.
     - `JObject` -- The partially serialized representation of the data that you previously set on the addon instance.
+- `"AddDisplayInfo"` -- An optional method that Monument Addons can call to add display info about each instance of the addon.
+This will be used to show debug text at the addon location.
+  - Type: `System.Action<UnityEngine.Component, JObject, StringBuilder>`
+    - `UnityEngine.Component` -- The object that you returned in the `"Spawn"` method.
+    - `JObject` -- The partially serialized representation of the data that you previously set on the addon instance.
+    - `StringBuilder` -- A StringBuilder to add lines of text to.
+Ideally you have are using the Oxide Lang API to localize this text.

 If the addon was successfully registered, the resulting `Dictionary<string, object>` will have the following keys.
 - `"SetData"` -- A method that your plugin can call to apply new data to each instance of the addon.
 When this method is invoked, Monument Addons will cally your `"Update"` callback for each instance of the addon.
 If users of your plugin need the ability to customize each addon instance, this